Trey Hunner

 What do people do for dinner?
 How do they organize?
 How late do they stay?
 Is there dinner at the conference center, if you don’t want to go out?
 How do I find people to go to dinner with if I don’t know anyone?
 Also I know that there are some informal get-togethers at the conference.
 How do I propose them?
 How do I know what’s there?

 One trick that I’ve used and I’ve seen others use: make a game of inviting people you don’t really know well to dinner.
 If you’re nervous about being with lots of new people, find a couple familiar people and ask each to invite just 1 person.
-If you’d like to do dinner in a very small group, post on Twitter and say: “I’m looking for a small dinner group and I’m looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
+If you’d like to do dinner in a very small group, post on one of the more active social networks and say: “I’m looking for a small dinner group and I’m looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
 Any takers?”.

 Sometimes people make a reservation at a restaurant and hope they can find people to join them.
 I’m not that gutsy and I usually prefer to gather people until I have a headcount and then call a nearby restaurant to ask if a reservation is needed.
 During your first conference I’m recommend walking up to a group of folks and asking “does anyone have dinner plans?”
 Often the response will be “we’re trying to figure that out now, want to join us?”